kite1988/dblp-parser/ReadMe.txt

 http://www.cs.colostate.edu/helpdocs/eclipseCommLineArgs.html

 b.
 Using the command line
-Similarity, you need to add mysql-connector-java-6.0-bin.jar in the classpath, and setting the arguments.
+Similarly, you need to add mysql-connector-java-6.0-bin.jar in the classpath, and set the arguments.
 The command will be something like: java -cp mysql-connector-java-6.0-bin.jar -Xmx1G -DentityExpansionLimit=2500000 Parser [path_of_dblp.xml]